X

 Which Vegetables Need Shade (and Which Thrive in Full Sun)

-This post covers which vegetables benefit from afternoon shade, which cool-season crops you can keep going a little longer with shade, and which vegetables are built for full sun — even in a hot climate like Arizona’s low desert.
+In this guide, you’ll learn which vegetables benefit from afternoon shade, which cool-season crops can be kept growing a little longer with shade, and which vegetables are built for full sun—even in a hot climate like Arizona’s low desert.

 Key Takeaways about Vegetables that Need Shade